Chapter 22. Spring.NET Web Framework

 </configuration>

-The <context/> element seen above (contained within the <spring/> element) simply tells the Spring.NET infrastructure code to load (its) object definitions from the spring/objects section of the configuration file.
+The <context/> element seen above (contained within the <spring/> element) simply tells the Spring.NET infrastructure code to load (its) object definitions from the spring/objects section of the web.config configuration file.

 22.4.
-Dependency Injection for ASP.NET Pages
+Dependency injection for ASP.NET pages

 <objects xmlns="http://www.springframework.net">